 Lie down on your back and have your partner mount you while facing away.
 Take your time when inserting, as this can potentially be the point where you may face the most pain.
 Communicate with your partner as you guide them into place, and have your partner lean all the way forward so the front of their torso is touching your legs.
 As a failsafe, grab hold of their behind and position them to minimize pain and maximize pleasure.
 You can thrust, or they can do the work.
 Just make sure to keep communicating, because you won't be able to see your partner's facial cues to make sure they're having a great time, too.

 If these positions make you feel like your member might break in half, don't continue doing them with the hope that your luck might change.
 Instead, this is a moment for reflection and experimentation.
 And that's just what the Kama Sutra brings to the table (and the bedroom).

-Written and illustrated in ancient India somewhere around 300 A.D., the Kama Sutra sex manual provides 64 different positions to eliminate the routine, add some spice and keep pain of your Peyronie's from affecting your love life.
+Written and illustrated in ancient India somewhere around 300 A.D., the Kama Sutra sex manual provides 64 different positions to eliminate the routine, add some spice and keep the pain of your Peyronie's from affecting your sex life.

 Ask a doctor or sex therapist

 If you're still out of ideas or you keep experiencing pain, your next stop should be your doctor's or therapist's office.
 Sex therapists can offer advice for communicating with your partner and trying sexual positions you may never have considered.
 A doctor can get to the crux of the problem by prescribing pain medication or advising corrective surgery.
 Whichever route you take, your Peyronie's should become less of a pain during sex and more of a tool to hit those erogenous zones that your straight-penis friends think are tall tales.

 Communication is key in dealing with Peyronie's